Read more about our research in applied economics.

 - Abhishek Chakravarty - gender inequality, policy evaluation, intra-household resource allocation in developing countries.

-- Rachel Griffith - applied microeconometrics, applied industrial organisation and firm behaviour, innovation and productivity (currently on leave).
+- Rachel Griffith - applied microeconometrics, applied industrial organisation and firm behaviour, innovation and productivity.

 - Ekaterina Kazak - applied econometrics, financial econometrics, causal inference.